 A drawing in ballpoint pen of an Indian girl wearing a sari with her head covered by draped fabric.

-Second Disclaimer: Everything in the introduction is my own writing; below the line (the “ChatGPT’s Art School Curriculum” section) is a curriculum ChatGPT helped me create.
+FYI: Everything in the introduction is my own writing; below the line (the “ChatGPT’s Art School Curriculum” section) is a curriculum ChatGPT helped me create.
 While I used AI to assist with this post, I don’t believe in using it to replace my writing.
 The goal of this blog is to help me improve as a writer and flesh out my ideas.
 All content generated with ChatGPT is clearly marked below the line. 🙂

 Introduction